falcosecurity/falco-website/content/en/docs/getting-started/running.md

     falcosecurity/falco-driver-loader:latest
 ```

-Once this has been done, or if you have installed the driver on the host permanently via the `falco-driver-loader` script (not the Docker image), then you can simply load up the `falco-no-driver` image in privileged mode:
+Once this has been done, or if you have installed the driver on the host permanently via the `falco-driver-loader` script instead of the Docker image, then you can simply load up the `falco-no-driver` image in privileged mode:

 ```shell
 docker pull falcosecurity/falco-no-driver:latest